-Amina is an Associate Director with seven years of experience in matters involving compliance, fraud and corruption, and international commercial litigation across Africa, Latin America and the Middle-East.
+Amina is a Director with ten years of experience in matters involving fraud and corruption, regulatory litigation and international commercial disputes across Africa, Latin America and the Middle East.

-Prior to joining FRA, Amina worked at Ernst & Young in their Fraud Investigation & Dispute Services practice, where she worked on a large scale consulting project in Africa, where she gained experience in public finance monitoring and restructuring.
-She was involved in supporting the accounting contentions of a party in an M&A dispute and quantifying damages related to an insurance arbitration case, as well as in forensic investigations including into the misuse of public funds by an association and back-margins schemes.
-Amina additionally has experience conducting financial audits under IFRS, French & US GAAP.
+Prior to joining FRA, Amina worked at EY in their Fraud Investigation & Dispute Services practice, where she worked on a large-scale consulting project in Angola and gained experience in public finance monitoring and restructuring.
+Amina additionally has experience conducting financial audits under IFRS, French and US GAAP.

-Amina is a Certified Fraud Examiner (CFE).
-She holds an MBA from ESSEC Business School, a Master’s degree in Law (International Arbitration and Litigation) from the University of Versailles, and a Bachelor’s degree in Civil Law.
+Amina holds an MBA from ESSEC Business School, a Master’s degree in Law (International Arbitration and Litigation) from the University of Versailles, and a Bachelor’s degree in Civil Law.
 Amina is fluent in French, Arabic, English, Spanish and Portuguese.